Chelsea news: Concern for Blues as N'Golo Kante suffers set-back in Europa League final preparation | Goal.com

 Chelsea are sweating over the fitness of N'Golo Kante ahead of the Europa League final after the midfielder suffered a knock in training on Saturday.

-He had been taking part in preparations ahead of the Europa League decider against Arsenal when he suffered a knock to his knee and his involvement in the game remains doubtful as a result.
+He had been taking part in preparations ahead of the Europa League decider against Arsenal when he suffered a twisted knee and his involvement in the game remains doubtful as a result.

 Maurizio Sarri had indicated last week that he was optimistic the France international could play a part in the game against the Gunners, so the injury comes as a blow and he will now have to consider alternative arrangements.